zv3zdochka/Pumlang/README.md

  # PumLang

 This guide contains information about the PumLang project - the PumLang programming language interpreter based on Python.
 This was a tutorial project, so I'll try to add some comments in the code and describe what works and how it works as much as possible.
+That's why there is so much information about code in the README.

 # Installation
 You need to download the archive in which you want the files